Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 # BigQuery
 ## Architecture
-- A project (tenant) is ocmposed of one or more Dataset.
+- A project (tenant) is composed of one or more Dataset.
 - A dataset (ACL for reader/writer/owner at this level) contains one or more table
 - A table is a collection of columns